andreasasprou/temporal-url-batch-scraping/README.md

   - Heuristic estimation guidelines for continueAsNew & event history
 - Activity implementation
 - Retry failed scrapes via activity heartbeating
-- Re-balancing after removing a url from a batch
+- Re-assign batch gaps after removing a url from a batch ✅
-- Error handling in stopScrapingUrl
 - What to do if you terminate the batch id singleton
 - How to handle failures inside batch id assigner singleton such that it doesn't crash it (e.g. via `handler.signal` etc)